Travis Methvin, DO

 Breast care and awareness is important at any stage in your life – from puberty through adolescence, the childbearing years, and then menopause.
 Your commitment to stay breast aware starts with healthy habits – including regular visits with your physician.
 Patients in the Center for Breast Health & Imaging are under the care of a team of highly-competent and skilled physicians and caregivers.
 We offer the latest tools in the diagnosis and management of breast disease and are dedicated to providing women of all ages with advanced, compassionate care.

-All three physicians at the Center have special interest in breast disease and have completed additional hours of training in the field.
+Both physicians at the Center have special interest in breast disease and have completed additional hours of training in the field.
 Board-certified in general surgery, they are also members of the American Medical Association and the American Society of Breast Surgeons.

 Our Center’s diagnostic services are certified by the American College of Radiology, ensuring the tests meet rigorous quality standards, and we are a member of the prestigious National Consortium of Breast Centers, Inc. So, it’s easy to see why so many women turn to us for their care.